kubeflow/examples/financial_time_series/README.md

 Once the browser is open, upload the tar.gz file.
 This simply makes the graph available.
 Next we can create a run and specify the params for the run.
-Make sure to specify version to 4 to check if this run creates a new saved model.
 When the pipeline is running, you can inspect the logs:

+[UPDATE THIS IMG]
 ![Pipeline UI](./docs/img/pipeline_ui.png "Kubeflow Pipeline UI")

+Note that you can also see the accuracy metrics across the different runs.
+[INSERT IMG HERE]

+Also check that the 'DeepModel' surpassed the threshold and was deployed by TF-serving whereas the Flatmodel was not deployed as it did not meet the accuracy condition.
+[INSERT IMG HERE]

 ### Clean up
-To clean up, follow the instructions ['Delete using CLI'](https://www .kubeflow.org/docs/gke/deploy/delete-cli/) so that all components are deleted in a correct manner.
+To clean up, follow the instructions ['Delete using CLI'](https://www.kubeflow.org/docs/gke/deploy/delete-cli/) so that all components are deleted in a correct manner.